-We’ve received a number of inquiries recently about how to receive notifications when an out of stock product becomes available on an e-commerce site so we thought we’d take the time to provide an overview of this use case and a few ways in which one could set this up on ChangeTower.
+We’ve received a number of inquiries recently about how to receive notifications when an out-of-stock product becomes available on an e-commerce site so we thought we’d take the time to provide an overview of this use case and a few ways in which one could set this up on ChangeTower.

 So, why would someone care about receiving notifications about changes to a product’s stocking status?
-There a number of reasons why individuals and businesses would like to know when certain products become newly available, drop below a certain threshold, and/or sell out completely.
+There are a number of reasons why individuals and businesses would like to know when certain products become newly available, drop below a certain threshold, and/or sell out completely.

-To the surprise of no one who has tried to buy tickets to a sold out concert or get their hands on the hot holiday gift of a particular year, it turns out that some people can make a pretty decent living by buying hot ticket items and reselling them at a premium on secondary markets.
+To the surprise of no one who has tried to buy tickets to a sold-out concert or get their hands on the hot holiday gift of a particular year, it turns out that some people can make a pretty decent living by buying hot ticket items and reselling them at a premium on secondary markets.
 Regardless of whether it’s tickets, hot gift ideas, or even big items like a Tesla, it pays to be the first to know if / when popular items become available for purchase for less than they’re selling online.

 Step 1: sign up for a website monitoring tool like ChangeTower

 Step 4: Ensure you’re alerted when the criteria is met